Fire continues to burn in Pine County’s Chengwatana State Forest; part of forest remains closed

 Fire danger was very high across much of Minnesota Friday.
 (Minnesota DNR)

-The Evergreen forest fire, about 12 miles east of Pine City along the Minnesota-Wisconsin border, broke out as gusty southerly winds and low humidity levels were creating “elevated fire weather conditions,” according to the National Weather Service in Duluth.
+The fire broke out about 12 miles east of Pine City along the Minnesota-Wisconsin border as gusty southerly winds and low humidity created “elevated fire weather conditions,” said the National Weather Service in Duluth.

-No open burning or campfires are allowed in Pine County due to the ongoing dry and windy conditions, the DNR’s fire danger map showed Friday.
+No open burning or campfires were allowed in Pine County because of ongoing dry and windy conditions, according to the DNR’s fire danger map on Friday.

-Fire danger in the forest was listed as “Extreme” on the DNR’s five-level danger scale, and the “situation is explosive and can result in extensive property damage,” authorities said.
+Fire danger in the forest on Monday was listed as high on the DNR’s five-level danger scale, authorities said.

 about the writer